Duolingo leagues are definitely one of Duolingo’s biggest and most popular features.

 You can see how easy this is in the video below.

-You’ll want to do at least a couple of these a day depending on how intense your league is.
+You’ll want to do at least a couple of these a day depending on how intense your leaderboard is.
 They’ll help your comprehension speed loads as well!

 perfect lesson boost